katerinanavab/webdocs/docs/unit01/notes103.md

 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>

-Span is an inline-level element by default.
+`span` is an **inline-level** element by default.
 It can be used to group text content and inline HTML elements for styling and should only be used when no other semantic HTML element is appropriate.

 <p class="codepen" data-height="300" data-theme-id="dark" data-default-tab="html,result" data-slug-hash="abLLPor" data-preview="true" data-user="TheOdinProjectExamples" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">